pinky5711/weather-predictor/README.md

 # weather-predictor
-Weather Predictor is a website that a user can login and get the details of weather like - Weather Forecast , Hourly forecsat, UV Index, AQI , Earthquakes.
+Weather Predictor is a website which provides features like
+ - Weather Forecast
+ - Hourly forecsat
+ - UV Index
+ - AQI
+ - Earthquakes History.